 His research interests include the Internet of Things, Big Data Analytics, and Blockchains.
-He has published more than 100 peer-reviewed papers in top-tier journals and conferences, including ACM Computing Surveys, IEEE Transactions on Industrial Informatics, IEEE Internet of Things Journal, IEEE Transactions on Vehicular Technology, ACM Transactions on Intelligent Systems and Technology, IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Computational Social Systems, ACM/Springer Wireless Networks, IEEE INFOCOM, IEEE ICC, IEEE GLOBECOM, IEEE WCNC, IEEE PIMRC, ACM WUWNet, IEEE LCN, etc. He has 3 ESI highly-cited papers awarded by Clarivate Analytics and 1 IEEE Outstanding Paper Award conferred by IEEE CPSCom 2019.
+He has co-authored/co-edited 3 monograph books, published more than 150 peer-reviewed papers in top-tier journals and conferences, including the IEEE Communications Surveys & Tutorials, Proceedings of the IEEE, ACM Computing Surveys, IEEE Transactions on Industrial Informatics, IEEE Transactions on Computers, IEEE Internet of Things Journal, IEEE Transactions on Vehicular Technology, ACM Transactions on Intelligent Systems and Technology, IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Computational Social Systems, IEEE INFOCOM, etc. He has 1 ESI Hot Paper, 3 ESI highly-cited papers by Clarivate Analytics, 1 IEEE Outstanding Paper Award conferred by IEEE CPSCom 2019, and 1 Best Paper Award conferred by EAI CloudComp 2020.
+He was also included in the world’s top 2% scientists for citation impact during the single calendar year 2019.
 He is also the holder of 1 U.S. patent and 1 Australia innovation patent.
 Due to his outstanding research performance, he was awarded the BOC Excellent Research Award of Macau University of Science and Technology in 2015.